 Infection or inflammation

-You may also have this test if your doctor suspects you may have a certain medical disease or condition.
-Or you may receive it as part of a routine exam to check your health status.
-In addition, the test may be used to monitor the effectiveness of certain treatments.
+You may also have this test if your healthcare provider thinks you may have a certain disease or condition.
+Or you may have this test as part of a routine exam to check your health.
+The test may also be used to see how well certain treatments are working.

 What other tests might I have along with this test?